Higher rank partial and false theta functions and representation theory: Characters of and of modules

 is a vertex algebra containing the universal affine $W$-algebra $\mathcal{W}_p(\frak{g})$-algebra as a proper subalgebra. \end{theorem} \begin{proof} We first prove that the corresponding universal $W$-algebra $W_k(\frak{g})$ is simple.
 Feigin-Fuchs' duality \cite{Ar2, BFN} of $W$-algebras gives $W_k(\frak{g}) \cong W_k'(\frak{g}^L)$, whenever $1=(k+h^\vee)(k'+h^\vee)$.
 For ADE type the Langlands dual $\frak{g}^L$ is $\frak{g}$.
 So instead we can look at $W_{k'}(\frak{g})$.
 Result in \cite{GK} proves irreducibility of the vacuum module $V_\frak{g}(k' \Lambda_0)$.
 Using the Drinfeld-Sokolov reduction result of Feigin and Frenkel $W_{k'}(g)$ is also simple.
 As it is known universal affine $W$-algebra acts on the Fock space $F_0$.
 Because of the simplicity, the cyclic $W_k(p)$-modules generated by $ {\bf 1} \in F_0$ is isomorphic to $W_k(p)$.
 To see that the kernel is bigger than $W_k(\frak{g})$, by using Lemma 6.1 \cite{MP} or \cite{FT}, we see that

 belongs to $W^0(p)_Q$ but not in $W_k(\frak{g})$ \cite{FT}. \end{proof}

 The previous vertex algebra can be maximally extended leading to

 Again, if we let $Q=A_1$ we recover the well-known triplet vertex algebra \cite{AM4, FGST} usually denoted by ${W}(p)$.
-Observe now that ${W}^0(p)_Q$ can be viewed as $U(1)^n$-invariant subalgebra of ${W}(p)_Q$, where the action of $U(1)$ is inherited from the Heisenberg VOA.
+Observe now that ${W}^0(p)_Q$ can be viewed as the $U(1)^n$-invariant subalgebra of ${W}(p)_Q$, where the action of $U(1)$ is obtained from the rank-one Heisenberg VOA.

 First, we discuss certain $W(p)_Q$-modules following \cite{FT}.
 These are constructed as follows.
 We choose $\lambda_j=\frac{\omega_j}{\sqrt{p}}$, $j=1,...,n$ to be a basis of $L^0$.
 We also fix our representative of the congruence classes of $Q^0/Q$ to be $0,\omega_1,...,\omega_n$ for type $A_n$, $0$, $\omega_{n-1}$ and $\omega_n$ in type $D_n$, and similarly for type $E$.
 Now, following \cite{FT} each coset $L^0/L$ has a unique representative $\lambda$